I love a good recipe shortcut, and this delicious Stuffed Mushroom Casserole transforms my family’s favorite appetizer into a super easy casserole!

 - TIP: If you're using a cast iron skillet you can actually bake everything right in the skillet!

-- Combine melted butter and seasoned breadcrumbs and mix well.
+Combine 4 TBSP melted butter with seasoned breadcrumbs and mix well.

 - Add about half the breadcrumbs to the mushrooms and stir slightly.
 Then top with the remainder.